vaishr33/ANCHOR-Dashboard/docs/study_protocol.md

 - EMS opioid-related incidents
 - EMS naloxone administrations
 - Recent change in overdose burden over time
+- For the MVP, the primary fatal overdose burden metric will use the 2021–2023 average annual opioid-related overdose death rate by municipality.
+A 3-year average is used to reduce instability from small annual counts, especially in smaller municipalities.

 ## Recovery Access Indicators